Global Activity Scores: Numerical Results

 Fig. \ref{fig:1O} plots the normalized cumulative sum of eigenvalues of $\pmb{C}_{\text{as}}$ and $\pmb{C}_{\text{gas}}$, and the components of the eigenvector that corresponds to the largest eigenvalue for each method.
 The methods give virtually identical results.

-Fig. \ref{fig:itr_noise_1} plots Sobol' lower and upper indices, normalized DGSM's, normalized activity scores, and normalized global activity scores.
-Normalization is done by dividing each score by the sum of the corresponding scores.
+Fig. \ref{fig:itr_noise_1} plots Sobol' lower and upper indices, normalized DGSMs, normalized activity scores, and normalized global activity scores.
+Normalization is done by dividing each score by the sum of the corresponding scores for DGSMs, activity scores, and global activity scores.
 We do not normalize Sobol' indices, for we want to see the unscaled differences between lower and upper Sobol' indices.
-For the global activity scores plot, we include the results from $m=1$ and $m=10$.
+For the global activity scores plot, we include the results for $m=1$ and $m=10$.
 For the activity scores, we only show the results for $m=1$, since $m=10$ for activity scores corresponds to DGSM.

 The upper Sobol' indices and DGSM follow the same pattern.
 When $m=1$, the activity scores and global activity scores are virtually identical, and they devalue the importance of the first two parameters compared to Sobol' indices and DGSMs, leading to a discrepancy in the ranking of the least three important inputs.
 When $m=10$, however, all the methods give the same ranking for the importance of inputs.